Montage Setup Dialog

 This option can be used to deal with several problems with stage montages: irregular movements that produce variable amounts of overlap; long-term drift that results in overlaps between very long columns being inadequate because a long interval passes between successive passes up the column; and even some inaccuracy in the stage calibration.
 For every piece after the first one, the program picks an adjacent, already-acquired piece to align to, moves the stage to the target location of the piece to be acquired (based on the actual position at which the neighbor was acquired), autofocuses if that option is selected, then sets image shift in order to take an image that overlaps as much as possible with the one from the adjacent piece.
 The amount to shift is limited by the number in the text box, in microns.
 The image is aligned and image shift is then set to take a picture that is in exactly the right location relative to the neighbor.
 However, if the alignment shift is larger than the percentage indicated in the text box for Maximum alignment shift as % of piece, then it will be ignored.

-This option cannot be used together with focusing in blocks.
-Using image shift can be slow because of the settling time required after an image shift.
-If you are doing extensive acquisition with this option, you should see if you can reduce this delay time using the procedure described for Set IS Delay Factor in the Calibrate menu.
+This option cannot be used together with either focusing in blocks or image shifting in blocks.
+Using image shift here can be slow because of the settling time required after an image shift; see the note at the beginning of this page.
+I

 With this option selected, the program will remind you to calibrate image shift for the current magnification, but only if the possible error in overlap caused by plausible errors in the current shift calibration is large enough.
 Large amounts of image shift as a fraction of the frame size, and narrow overlap zones, will trigger this reminder.